Fresh FIR against radical preacher Amritpal, associates for possession of illegal weapons | Law-Order

 - India

-A fresh FIR was lodged against radical preacher Amritpal Singh and some of his associates on Sunday in connection with the possession of illegal weapons, a senior police officer said.
+A fresh FIR has been lodged against fugitive preacher Amritpal Singh and some of his associates in connection with possession of illegal weapons, said a senior police officer on Sunday.

+Amritsar Rural Senior Superintendent of Police Satinder Singh said seven of Amritpal's associates have been arrested under the provisions of the Arms Act.

+''We registered a fresh FIR last night under the Arms Act in which Amritpal is the key accused.
+All seven are also accused in this fresh FIR,'' the SSP told reporters in Amritsar.

 However, the hunt is on to catch Amritpal who gave the police a slip when his cavalcade was intercepted in Jalandhar district on Saturday.

-Police had already registered an FIR in the February 23 Ajnala incident against Amritpal and his associates.
+Police had earlier registered an FIR against Amritpal and his associates in the February 23 Ajnala incident.

-Speaking to reporters in Amritsar on Sunday, the SSP said police had arrested seven associates of the self-styled Sikh preacher near Mehatpur in Jalandhar on Saturday.
+The SSP said Amritpal's seven associates, who were part of his convoy, were arrested from a place near Mehatpur in Jalandhar on Saturday evening.

+Six illegal 12 bore guns and 193 live cartridges were seized from the possession of the seven accused, identified as Ajaypal, Gurvir Singh, Baljinder Singh, Harminder Singh, Gurlal Singh, Suvereet Singh, and Amandeep Singh, said the SSP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)